excelsky/msan622/homework5/README.md

 ## Discussion ##

 ### Options ###
 I chose **Option 2: Interactive** and created `shiny` plots.
 I have three `R` files: `server.R`, `ui.R`, and `global.R`.
 Technically, I learned how to use `shiny` with only `server.R` and `ui.R`, but I wanted to challenge myself.
-I found that there is another way to utilize `shiny`; to use `global.R`. `global.R` is where a data manipulation and all the core data analytics happen.
+I found that there is another way to utilize `shiny`: use `global.R` along with `server.R` and `ui.R`. `global.R` is where data manipulations and all the core data analytics happen.
 It reduces the complexity of code in `server.R`.

 ### Dataset ###

-You can learn more about the `Seatbelts` dataset by running `help(Seatbelts)` in `R`.
-It is a multiple-column time series object.
-You may want to convert this to a data frame to plot later in `ggplot2`.
-You can decide exactly what in this dataset you visualize, as long as you include the time component.
+It was not easy to figure out the structure of data `Seatbelts`.
+It is not a regular `data.frame` but a multiple-column time series object `ts`.
+I converted it into a `data.frame` to plot in `ggplot2`.
+I added a time column: year, month, and time.
+I used `reshape2::melt()` to convert this data frame into a long data frame.

 ### Techniques ###